It's the failure to make good that hurts Johnny Millen, not the fact that he got caught.

 That night, he ran away to San Francisco because he was tired of school (he was then in the tenth grade, equivalent to the fourth term of high school here), and his brothers wanted him to go to college.

 He got a job on the San Francisco waterfront and finally wound up as a cabin boy on the Grace liner Santa Rosa, headed for New York.
+When it landed, March 12, 1935, Johnny got off and hit the big town.

 Now he's a headache for the Grand Jury.